Duke-LeTran/docker-tutorial/README.md

 # I. Intro: Images and Containers

+These are my personal notes from the Udemy Docker course

 ## A. Overview
 * `docker build .` : this generates an image from the Dockerfile
 * `docker run <image>` : this creates a container from the image